all documents

 France returns its last two military bases in Senegal to the Senegalese army.
 July 17, 2025

-On Thursday, July 17, 2025, a parade of Senegalese air force personnel took place on the parade ground at Camp Geille in Ouakam (Dakar), to mark the handover to the Senegalese army of the last two French bases in Senegal and West Africa.
-The ceremony marks the official end of the French Elements in Senegal (EFS) and over 60 years of permanent French military presence.
+Lieutenant General Mbaye Cissé, Senegal's Chief of the General Staff of the Armed Forces (CEMGA), delivered a speech on the Place d'Armes at Camp Geille in Ouakam (Dakar) on Thursday, July 17, 2025, to mark the handover to the Senegalese army of the last two French bases in Senegal and West Africa.
+This ceremony marks the official end of the French Elements in Senegal (EFS) and over 60 years of permanent French military presence.

 France returns its last two military bases in Senegal to the Senegalese army.
 July 17, 2025